umccr/cttso-ica-to-pieriandx/deploy/cttso-ica-to-pieriandx-cdk/README.md

 ### ./scripts/update-params.sh

-To update an ssm parameter, edit the respective _params.json_ and log into the appropriate AWS account.
+To update a ssm parameter, edit the respective _params.json_ and log into the appropriate AWS account.

 Run `update-params.sh` in your console and changed ssm parameters will be updated.